Voting Is The Foundation Of Our Country

 A Disturbing Phenomenon

 Specific examples of the above can be seen between voters and non-voters on different aspects of the government’s role in the economy, where the gaps have come to illustrate deep class and racial divides.
-Sifting through data from the 2012 presidential election, a recent Demos study shows that affluent voters (those earning $150,000+) are far more likely to oppose government policies to help the middle class than low-income non-voters (those earning less than $30,000).
+Sifting through data from the 2012 presidential election, this 2015 Demos study shows that affluent voters (those earning $150,000+) are far more likely to oppose government policies to help the middle class than low-income non-voters (those earning less than $30,000).
 Low-income non-voters, in contrast, were more likely to support bolstering aid to the poor, and a strong role for government in guaranteeing jobs and living standards.

 This untidy unbalance has led to the phenomenon political scientists call trickle-up policy making.
 In other words, the policies that voters support form actual policy through their elected officials, while policies that non-voters support never gain traction.